DSawires/dsawires/README.md

 ### Hi, I'm David! 👋

-I'm a senior at St. Olaf College with a focus on backend engineering and systems programming.
+I'm a recent graduate from St. Olaf College with a focus on backend engineering and systems programming.

 - I'm currently learning full-stack webdev.
 - I was a teaching assistant for Software Design and Operating Systems.